 1. Tractor Lawn Mower

-The tractor lawnmower has steering wheels and comfortable seat that make the user get easy mowing.
+The tractor lawnmower has steering wheels and comfortable seats that make the user get easy mowing.
 It’s something like a car in feature and usually powered by gas.

 Like all the gas-powered mowers, it is a heavy-duty mower that can mow almost three times faster than a push mower, although not accurately.
 So it’s ideal for more extensive lawns but still dangerous for hills.